 Participating in genomics research is an opportunity to support scientific exploration of the genome and to help NIH in its mission to understand, prevent, detect and better treat disease.
 Often, only through the recruitment of large numbers of participants from different populations can major scientific advances be achieved.
 In some cases, research participants may also gain some individual benefit, such as diagnosis of a disease or access to a treatment in development.
-A wide range of genetic research studies need participants, each with different levels of involvement, and it is important to understand the scientific purpose of any study and any potential personal benefit from participation.
+A wide range of genomic research studies need participants, each with different levels of involvement, and it is important to understand the scientific purpose of any study and any potential personal benefit or risk from participation.

 The main reason to participate is to advance science, so make sure you know what the study is designed to investigate and that it's something you want to help support.

 This very much varies from study to study.
 For any study you are considering, it is important that you understand what you will need to do to be a participant, and how much time it will take.

 The primary purpose of research studies is to advance scientific knowledge, although you may receive some care as part of your participation.
 To receive clinical care, you should consult your regular physician.

 This is one consideration that is especially important to consider for genomics research since genomic information is hereditary and may reveal information about relatives.
 Consider talking to your family members about your choice to participate in research.
 Also ask the researcher what information might be discovered in the course of the study and whether information might be returned to you or your family members.
 For example, genomic testing results could tell you information about disease risk, ancestry, and family relationships.